apache/druid/docs/content/configuration/auth.md

 `createEscalatedJettyClient` is similar to `createEscalatedClient`, except that it operates on a Jetty HttpClient.

 `createEscalatedAuthenticationResult` returns an AuthenticationResult containing the identity of the "internal system user".

-As with Authenticators, we recommend that the "internal system user" be represented by default with the identity string "__DRUID_INTERNAL_SYSTEM".
-This is a guideline and not enforced.

-We also recommend that Authenticator implementations allow the user to redefine the identity string used for the internal system users, if feasible.